 If you are spending Christmas alone or with a partner, consider outsourcing tasks to make the holiday less stressful.
 You could order Christmas dinner, and you can order presents to your door so you don’t have to go Christmas shopping.
 You could even outsource some of your admin work to a remote assistant, so you don’t feel overworked or overwhelmed.
 This is a great way to reduce the chance of burnout, and it also means you can support small businesses and self-employed people who may be struggling.

 4. Reduce Present Spending

-So many people have a tight budget this year; in fact, a recent study found that this year Brits will spend around £40 less on presents this year.
+So many people have a tight budget this year.
 So don’t worry if you’re stressing about money; most people are!
 Consider reducing present spending in a few ways; you could only buy gifts for the people you will see on the day, or you could choose smaller gifts that won’t break the bank.
 Remember Christmas isn’t about spending lots of money (even if it can sometimes feel that way!).

 5. Don’t Be Afraid To Say No

 People can feel a lot of pressure to say yes to everything during the holiday season, but this isn’t a good idea at the best of times – and it is even worse during a pandemic.
-So if you don’t want to do a three hour Zoom Christmas party with your colleagues, don’t force yourself to do it; just say no politely.
-It is so important to put your mental health first during the holiday season, especially when we are experiencing a global pandemic.
+So if you don’t want to go to that Christmas party with your colleagues, don’t force yourself to do it; just say no politely.
+It is so important to put your mental health first during the holiday season, especially during uncertain times.